zkxs/jinx/PRIVACY.md

 # Jinx Privacy Policy

-This policy explains how Jinx collects, stores, and uses the information provided when used.
+This policy explains how Jinx collects, stores, and uses data.

 Note that this policy applies only to the Jinx instance maintained and operated by the Jinx Team at https://github.com/zkxs/jinx: as Jinx is open source software other groups may host their own instances under differing